-Strange as it may seem worms in your pool is a common problem.
-Keep reading and all will be explained and you’ll find out how to get rid of worms in your pool and keep them out for good!
+I’ll also discuss what to do if you find yourself with an infestation of worms already in your pool.
+Keep reading, all will be explained, and you’ll find out how to get rid of worms in your pool and keep them out for good!
 Take a look.

 I have a series of articles covering how to get rid of or remove certain pests or creatures from pools.
 Some sound funny but they can be a real problem.